osism/release/notes/3.0.0/NOTES.md

   available that can trigger defined reactions to commits on various repositories
 * The Harbor service has moved to a much larger storage system so that Docker images of PRs etc. can be built in the future.
+* Improve Renovate Configuration by introducing a central configuration in ``renovate-config``

 ## Security